Skip to content

 The function rsconnect::writeManifest() can also generate manifests for Quarto content when provided a quarto argument.

-If your Posit Connect installation uses off-host content execution with Kubernetes, Connect will automatically select an appropriate image to use when building or running your content.
+If your Connect installation uses off-host content execution with Kubernetes, Connect automatically selects an appropriate image to use when building or running your content.
 However, you can also specify a different image if you prefer, by providing the image argument when writing a manifest or deploying:

-You may only use an image that has been configured by your administrator.
-You can see a list of available images by logging in to Posit Connect and clicking the Documentation button at the top of the page.
+You can only use an image that has been configured by your administrator.
+You can see a list of available images by logging in to Posit Connect and clicking the Environments button at the top of the page.

 If the image you select does not contain appropriate R, Python, or Quarto versions for the content you are deploying, the deployment will fail.

-At any time, you may redeploy content without specifying an image (or write a manifest without specifying an image, and deploy the manifest) to go back to allowing Posit Connect to choose an image automatically.
+At any time, you can redeploy content without specifying an image (or write a manifest without specifying an image, and deploy the manifest) to go back to allowing Connect to choose an image automatically.

 Note